Jaapdedood/livetestingpage/README.md

 # livetestingpage
-Using github.io pages to test html/css attributes live
+Using github.io pages to test IoT apps